-9,127 IPOs from 1980-2022 are used, with returns calculated through the end of December 2023.
+9,181 IPOs from 1980-2023 are used, with returns calculated through the end of December 2024.
 IPOs with an offer price below \$5.00 per share, unit offers, small best efforts offerings, ADRs, REITs, closed-end funds, natural resource limited partnerships (all of which have dual class structures), banks and S&Ls, and IPOs not listed on CRSP within six months of the offer date are excluded.
-Buy-and-hold returns are calculated from the first close until the earlier of the three-year anniversary or the delisting date (the end December of 2023 for IPOs from 2021 and 2022).
+Buy-and-hold returns are calculated from the first close until the earlier of the three-year anniversary or the delisting date (the end December of 2024 for IPOs from 2022 and 2023).
 Market-adjusted returns use the CRSP value-weighted index.
 Style adjustments use firms matched by market cap and book-to-market ratio with at least five years of CRSP listing and no follow-on equity issues in the prior five years.
 All returns include dividends and capital gains, including the index returns.
 Firms with two or more classes of shares are classified as dual class.
 Firms with pre-IPO convertible preferred that converted into common at the time of the IPO are classified based on the pro forma (post-conversion) share structure.
+Laura Field and Michelle Lowry supplied classifications for many of the years.